TEKKONIC/BlockLimiter/README.md

 # BlockLimiter
-This Torch plugin allows you to create a much more custom block limits for Space Engineers
+This Torch plugin allows you to create many more custom block limits for Space Engineers

 A fork of the block limiter designed by N1Ran